Theoistic/TWASM/README.md

 ``` bash
 twasm compile
 ```

-this will install, create a new default template project and compile the project in the the bin/twasm/ folder, additionally it will create a bin/twasm/publish folder which is the final output.

 Optionally, you can also compile a csproj directly if you cd. into a C# .NETStandard Library directory and just call:
 ``` bash